Black Hair Filter — AI Black Hair Filter

 Upload a selfie or portrait and preview realistic black hair in seconds.
 The AI recolors visible hair to a believable black shade while trying to preserve the same haircut, strand detail, texture, lighting, and overall identity.

-Portrait preview showing a soft natural black hair transformation on the same subject
+Portrait preview showing a woman with a flower on her ear updated to a soft natural black hair result

-Portrait preview showing a soft natural black hair transformation on the same subject
+Portrait preview showing a woman with a flower on her ear updated to a soft natural black hair result

-Studio portrait recolored into a cool blue-black hair result
+Studio portrait updated to a cooler blue-black hair result with clean shine

 Curly-hair portrait darkened to black while preserving texture and shine

-Masculine portrait recolored to natural black hair while keeping the haircut unchanged
+Curly portrait holding a pumpkin recolored to natural black hair while preserving volume and texture

 Portrait with lighter faded hair transformed into a realistic black-hair refresh